dvipid/ButtonForge/ButtonForge/ReadMe.txt

 History:
+03-August-2021		v1.0.6	- Fixed an issue with PVP Talent spell Spirit of the Redeemer

 03-July-2021		v1.0.5	- Fixed an issue displaying cooldown for Fury Warrior Condemn spell

 09-March-2021		v1.0.4	- Updated for Wow v9.0.5